Dr. Holly Karibo

 The School for the Study of Canada / École d’études canadiennes is excited to Dr. Karibo in the fall of 2024 as Trent Unviersity Fulbright Research Chair.

-Welcome Reception:
+Research Reception:

 The Pit, Lady Eaton College

-Please join the School for the Study of Canada / École d’études canadiennes and the Office of Research and Innovation in welcoming Dr. Holly Karibo, the 2024 Fulbright Research Chair in Comparative Canadian and American Studies at Trent University.
+Please join the School for the Study of Canada / École d’études canadiennes and the Office of Research and Innovation in celebrating Dr. Holly Karibo, the 2024 Fulbright Research Chair in Comparative Canadian and American Studies at Trent University.

 This event will include a talk by Dr. Karibo about her recent book and research in an informal setting.